CybercentreCanada/assemblyline4_docs/docs/developer_manuel.md

 ## Developer's guide

-This section of the documentation show you how to develop for Assemblyline 4.
+This section of the documentation show you how to develop for AssemblyLine 4.